neo-project/docs/en-us/sc/tutorial/Lock2.md

 After clicking `Rebuild Index`, after about 5 minutes, the unacknowledged transfer will disappear and the assets will return to the previous state.

-In the current time is greater than the lock time, the transfer will be successful.
+If the current time is greater than the lock time, the transfer will be successful.